What information can you obtain from AHIMS?

 What do I do with the results of an AHIMS Basic Search?

-If the results of your AHIMS Basic Search indicate that there is an Aboriginal site in the area of your proposed activity, you will need to seek further information in order to determine the precise nature of the Aboriginal site.
+If the results of your AHIMS Basic Search indicate that there is an Aboriginal site in the area of your proposed activity, you will need to seek further information to determine the precise nature of the Aboriginal site.
 This would involve conducting an Extensive Search.

 If the results of your AHIMS Basic Search indicate that there are no Aboriginal sites in the area of the proposed activity, you would not be required to carry out an Extensive Search.
 However, you may need to consider whether Aboriginal objects are likely to be in the area by looking at the landscape features.
-You should look at the Due Diligence Code of Practice if you are conducting your search as a part of the due diligence process.
+You should look at the Due Diligence Code of Practice (PDF 1MB) if you are conducting your search as a part of the due diligence process.

 How do I request an Extensive Search?